17 Strange (Yet Intriguing) Coffee Experiences That You MUST Try

 Similar to beers like Guinness, Nitro cold brew introduces nitrogen and carbon into cold brewed coffee via a keg system resulting in the coffee having a foamy, cascading head.
-This also helps to open up some different flavor compounds and gives the body of the coffee a much thicker feel.
+This also helps to open up some different flavour compounds and gives the body of the coffee a much thicker feel.
 Interested in making nitro cold brew?
 Here are the steps!

 For as many coffee drinkers there are in the world, there are just as many fun, interesting, and somewhat queasy ways to drink coffee.
-Hopefully this list helped show you some of the more colorful coffee experiences there are in the world and inspire you to take some adventures with your coffee routine.
+Hopefully this list helped show you some of the more colourful coffee experiences there are in the world and inspire you to take some adventures with your coffee routine.

 More weird and unorthodox coffee drinks here.

 What kind of strange, gross, and wonderful coffee experiences have you had?